 Any member of the Academy community, who through their use or abuse of alcohol or drugs presents a danger to themselves or others, or otherwise interferes with the mission or reputation of the Academy, will be held accountable for their actions.
 Any disciplinary action taken will be in accordance with the procedures outlined in the Alcohol and Drug Policies and the Student Honor Code of Conduct and Responsibilities.
 In addition, those persons studying in Coast Guard license programs are also accountable to the US Coast Guard concerning the use or abuse of alcohol or drugs.
-Educational programs are provided to new students during orientation to educate them about the alcohol and drug policy, the effects of alcohol and drugs, the laws and campus policies regarding alcohol and drug use, and the legal consequences for illegal alcohol and other drug use.
+Educational programs are provided to new students during orientation to educate them about the alcohol and drug use, and the legal consequences for illegal alcohol and other drug use.
 New students are required to participate in the AlcoholEdu on-line education program.
-In addition, during the fall semester new students are required to attend a presentation by a speaker focusing on alcohol abuse prevention or risky behaviors involving alcohol.
-A particular emphasis is placed on prevention of high risk behavior such as driving while intoxicated as well as the role alcohol often plays in incidences of sexual misconduct.
-During Parent Orientation, Academy administrators thoroughly review the alcohol and drug policies with parents and suggest strategies parents can employ to make expectations clear to their students regarding alcohol use and abuse.
+During Parent Orientation, offered virtually in the summer of 2020, Academy administrators thoroughly review the alcohol and drug policies with parents and suggest strategies parents can employ to make expectations clear to their students regarding alcohol use and abuse.